maxde132/how-to-ACTUALLY-use-an-Adafruit-QT-PY-in-2025/README.md

   - USB Support: “None”

 **Final setup:**
-Now you can plug in any script you like, I recommend the blink.py in this reporitory (cuz it worked lol)
+Now you can plug in any script you like, I recommend the blink.ino in this reporitory